-24.1 The appointment should be officially confirmed by means of issuing a contract of employment (either accompanied by, or incorporating, a statement of particulars) once the conditions in the conditional offer letter have been met.
-The Employment Rights Act 1996 requires employers to provide most employees with a written statement of the main terms and conditions of employment within two calendar months of commencing work.
+- 24.1 The appointment should be officially confirmed by means of issuing a contract of employment (either accompanied by, or incorporating, a statement of particulars) once the conditions in the conditional offer letter have been met.
+The Employment Rights Act 1996 requires employers to provide most employees with a written statement of the main terms and conditions of employment within two calendar months of commencing work. - 24.2 All employers should, however, note that under The Employment Rights (Employment Particulars and Paid Annual Leave) (Amendment) Regulations 2018 and The Employment Rights (Miscellaneous Amendments) Regulations 2019, both of which become effective from 6 April 2020, all workers (the definition of worker is broader than that of employee) will become entitled to be provided with such contract documentation from day 1 of their employment.

-24.2 The contract should include:
+24.3 The contract should include:

-- employer's name - employee's name - job title - date employment commenced (and date continuous service commenced, if earlier) - place of work - pay and interval between payments - hours of work - terms and conditions, including notice periods and holiday, sickness and pension entitlements - whether the contract is permanent or fixed term - details of disciplinary process (this should include an appeal mechanism) - details of grievance process (this should include an appeal mechanism). - 24.3 Either the contract itself, or an accompanying statement of particulars, should also make reference to the academy's privacy notice (detailing the relevant justification for processing of identifiable data relating to the employee) and should also clarify where this is to be found.
+- employer's name - employee's name - job title - date employment commenced (and date continuous service commenced, if earlier) - place of work - pay (and interval between payments) - hours of work - terms and conditions (including notice periods and holiday, sickness and pension entitlements) - whether the contract is permanent or fixed term - details of disciplinary process (including reference to an appeal mechanism) - details of grievance process (including reference to an appeal mechanism). - 24.3 Either the contract itself, or an accompanying statement of particulars, should also make appropriate reference to the academy's privacy notice (detailing the relevant justification for processing of identifiable data relating to the employee) and should also clarify where this is to be found.

-25. Feedback
+25. Feedback to unsuccessful candidates

 - 25.1 There is no requirement to give unsolicited feedback to unsuccessful candidates.
-Providing constructive feedback can be a difficult and delicate task, and it should only be undertaken in response to a specific request. - In giving feedback it is appropriate to 'describe' rather than to 'evaluate', with reference to what happened during the particular situation (such as interview or task performance) that is the subject of the feedback, and thus draw attention to the areas that made an impression (whether favourable or unfavourable) on the members of the interviewing panel.
+Providing constructive feedback can be a difficult and delicate task, and it should only be undertaken in response to a specific request. - 25.2 In giving feedback it is appropriate to 'describe' rather than to 'evaluate', with reference to what happened during the particular situation (such as interview or task performance) that is the subject of the feedback.
+In a way attention can be drawn to the areas which made a specific impression (whether favourable or unfavourable) on the members of the interviewing panel.